ikshitd/Ship-It/README.md

 ## TODO

-- ### Backend
+- ### Frontend & Backend
-  - Create and Add the backend server.
+  - To complete the task updates and board addition.
-  - Determine the database to be used. - MOST LIKELY SQL + PRISMA
+  - The Drag and Drop functionality has also stopped working.
+So Fix that too...

 # Getting Started with Create React App